pantheon-org/opencode-warcraft-notifications/docs/github-workflows.md

 This document provides comprehensive documentation for all GitHub Actions workflows in this repository.

+> **🔧 AUTOMATION REQUIREMENT:** For full automation, you MUST set up a Personal Access Token (PAT) as `WORKFLOW_PAT` secret.
+Without it, the Smart Version Bump workflow cannot trigger follow-up workflows automatically.
+See [PAT Setup Guide](#personal-access-token-pat-setup) for details.

 ## 📋 Workflow Overview

 The repository uses 4 streamlined GitHub Actions workflows that provide comprehensive CI/CD automation: